ChippyCraftLLC/chippycraftllc.github.io/products.md

 title: Products
 ---

-# Our Products
+# ChippyCraft Products

 Welcome to ChippyCraft's collection of handcrafted, modern-industrial infinity furniture.
 Each piece is a unique fusion of art, design, and function.

 ---

-## 🔷 Indoor Infinity Tables
+## Epoxy Infinity Tables
-**Custom epoxy and LED designs** built into coffee and end tables.
+**Custom epoxy designs** suspended in air for futuristic coffee and end tables.
 Each is a one-of-a-kind piece featuring:

+- "Metal Calligraphy" hand-formed by the owner/artist, Chippy
-- Multi-layer epoxy art
+- Colored epoxy lends to "stained glass" effect
+- Anti-scratch ceramic top coat
+- Powder coated to fit any interior's theme
-- Programmable LED lighting
+- Optional: LED lighting
-- Glass or acrylic insets
-- Polished metal accents

 ---

-## 🔥 Outdoor Fire Tables
+## Infinity Patio Tables
-Functional fire pit tables with **custom sheet metal art** and weather-resistant design:

-- Illuminated infinity mirror fire ring
-- Steel and reclaimed wood blend
+Functional fire pit infinity table designed by **UW-River Falls students**

+- Customized sheet metal art on all four sides
+- Bottle opener on table top
-- Ideal for patios and decks
+- Ideal for patios and decks both resientially and commercially
+- Powder coated to match any theme
+- Burner and pan designed to reduce radient heat
+- Ask about memorializing your pets

 ---